 2. Who does this privacy notice apply to?

 4. The information we collect and how we use it

 8. Keeping your information up to date

 10. Your rights

-Latham & Watkins operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) with affiliated limited liability partnerships conducting the practice in France, Hong Kong, Italy, Singapore, and the United Kingdom and as an affiliated partnership conducting the practice in Japan.
+Latham & Watkins operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) with affiliated limited liability partnerships conducting the practice in France, Hong Kong, Italy, Singapore, and the United Kingdom ("UK") and as an affiliated partnership conducting the practice in Japan.
 Latham & Watkins operates in South Korea as a Foreign Legal Consultant Office.
 In the Kingdom of Saudi Arabia, Latham & Watkins LLP works in cooperation with the Law Office of Salman M. Al-Sudairi.

 Contact details for our offices around the world can be found on our website www.lw.com.
 The data controller(s) in respect of your personal information will be the Latham entity or entities with which you are dealing and/or Latham & Watkins LLP.

 This notice applies to the individual client contacts with whom we deal, including prospective clients.
 It applies to personal information that is collected as part of our client on-boarding process and disengagement, as well as to the information gathered during the course of a client relationship.

 It also applies to the personal information of employees at client entities and businesses and related contacts whose details we may receive as part of the provision of legal services.
 In these circumstances our main client contact is responsible for ensuring that all affected individuals are made aware that their personal details will be provided to us and of the purposes for which we will use that information, for example by showing them a copy of this notice.